how much are selling closing costs in north carolina?

 • This field is for validation purposes and should be left unchanged.

 Seller closing costs in North Carolina typically range between 6-10% of the total sales price when using a real estate agent.
-These costs can vary based on factors such as the sales price, negotiations with the buyer, and specific transaction details.
 Common seller closing costs include real estate agent commissions, attorney fees, and property taxes.
 Continue reading to learn more and discover how to avoid paying closing costs!

 In North Carolina, seller paid closing costs are fairly reasonable compared to other states.
 Aside from paying off your existing loans or property liens, the most significant expenses typically include real estate agent commissions and any agreed-to seller concessions offered to the buyer in the sales contract (if applicable).
 These closing costs are detailed on the Seller Closing Disclosure (or HUD Settlement Statement for cash transactions) at closing.